Get Latest Updates About Pharmacy Notes, Books and Many More

 D. The endoplasmic reticulum

 Answer is A: This is a basic function of mitochondria.
-All other answers are wrong.
+All other answers are wrong. - Which of the following is NOT a component of the cell plasma membrane?

 A. Cholesterol